brain-slam/slam/README.md

 . remeshing: projection of vertex-level information between two meshes based on their spherical representation

-. topology: mesh surgery (boundary indentification, hole closing will be added in the future)
+. topology: mesh surgery (boundary indentification, large hole closing)

 . vertex_voronoi: compute the voronoi of each vertex of a mesh, usefull for numerous applications